learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 2
 ```

-Errors regarding regular expressions and invalid options will be on `stderr` even with `--no-messages` option.
+Errors regarding regular expressions and invalid options will be on `stderr` even when the `--no-messages` option is used.

 ```bash
 $ rg --no-messages 'a(' find.md